New England: Colleges and universities

 New England contains some of the oldest and most renowned institutions of higher learning in the United States and the world.
 Harvard College was the first such institution, founded in 1636 at Cambridge, Massachusetts, to train preachers.
-Yale University was founded in Saybrook, Connecticut, in 1701, and awarded the nation's first doctoral (PhD) degree in 1861.
+Yale University was founded in Old Saybrook, Connecticut, in 1701, and awarded the nation's first doctoral (PhD) degree in 1861.
 Yale moved to New Haven, Connecticut, in 1718, where it has remained to the present day.

 Brown University was the first college in the nation to accept students of all religious affiliations, and is the seventh oldest U.S. institution of higher learning.
 It was founded in Providence, Rhode Island, in 1764.
 Dartmouth College was founded five years later in Hanover, New Hampshire, with the mission of educating the local American Indian population as well as English youth.
 The University of Vermont, the fifth oldest university in New England, was founded in 1791, the same year that Vermont joined the Union.

 In addition to four out of eight Ivy League schools, New England contains the Massachusetts Institute of Technology (MIT), the bulk of educational institutions that are identified as the "Little Ivies", four of the original Seven Sisters, one of the eight original Public Ivies, the Colleges of Worcester Consortium in central Massachusetts, and the Five Colleges consortium in western Massachusetts.
 The University of Maine, the University of New Hampshire, the University of Connecticut, the University of Massachusetts at Amherst, the University of Rhode Island, and the University of Vermont are the flagship state universities in the region.

 Private and independent secondary schools

-At the pre-college level, New England is home to a number of American independent schools (also known as private schools).
+At the pre-college level, New England is home to most of the nation's upscale private schools.
 The concept of the elite "New England prep school" (preparatory school) and the "preppy" lifestyle is an iconic part of the region's image.